 Medical research involving human subjects, human material or laboratory animals has to be carried out according to national law and regulations.
 Dedicated ethical committees review research protocols to ensure human and animal safety, and research quality.

-In the Netherlands, the Medical Research Involving Human Subjects Act (Wet Medisch wetenschappelijk onderzoek met mensen, WMO) is in force since 1998.
-All medical scientific research in which humans are subjected to (medical) procedures or are required to follow rules of behavior, falls under this Act.
+In the Netherlands, the Medical Research Involving Human Subjects Act (Wet Medisch wetenschappelijk onderzoek met mensen, WMO) came into force since 1998.
+All medical scientific research in which humans are subjected to (medical) procedures or are required to follow rules of behavior, falls under the scope of this Act.
 All other research with humans (e.g. research with medical data or interviews) is not subject to the WMO.

 Research subject to the WMO